Made to Last Forever:

 Made to Last Forever and the Fairbanks House

-This book moves beyond the Fairbanks House to the work of one of the original sons, Jonas, at Hammersmith, the first successful ironworks in the colonies.
-Now known as Saugus Ironworks, National Park Services, it will celebrate its anniversary around 2049.
+Beyond that immediate area, one of the original sons, Jonas, worked at Hammersmith, the first successful ironworks in the colonies.
+Now known as Saugus Ironworks, National Park Services, it will celebrate its 400th anniversary around 2049.
+It has been said by E.N.
+Harley in Ironworks on the Saugus, that this industry endeavor could represent the beginning of corporations in this country.